arthur-albuquerque/tocilizumab_reanalysis/final_analyses/script/functions/README.txt

 - summary_table_discharge.R:               to create a summary table adapted for the hospital discharge outcome

 - tibble_all_posteriors.R:                 to compile all posteriors into a tibble

+The files in the "pooled" folder are adapted versions of the functions mentioned above to pooled analyses.